kanisterio/kanister/design/func-version.md

 error and halt the execution.
 The version number will still be preserved for posterity.

-### Pinning Stable Version
+### Versions Discovery

-The stable versions of all Kanister Functions can be stored in a version YAML file that maps the Function name to the stable version.
+The versions of all Kanister Functions can be stored in a version YAML file that maps the Function name to the supported versions.
+Special annotation will be used to denote all stable versions.
 This file can be [embedded][4] in the Kanister controller binary during build.
 The controller uses this file to determine the stable version of each Function, whenever it needs that information.

+To facilitate easy version discovery, the controller exposes an endpoint that publishes its supported Kanister Functions versions.

 ## Test Cases